 In addition to 45 hours of classroom, laboratory and field-training, participants in the Honeywell Leadership Challenge Academy (HLCA) have the unique opportunity to participate in simulated astronaut training, including a realistic shuttle mission and the opportunity to experience what it’s like to walk on the moon and tumble in a space capsule.

-Other activities include stress-inducing and time-sensitive physical challenges, a mini-biotech camp, simulated jet-fighter pilot training, and rocket construction.
+Other activities include stress-inducing and time-sensitive physical challenges, simulated jet-fighter pilot training, and rocket construction.

 College students serve as mentors to HLCA participants.
 Mentors are science, mathematics, and engineering majors at various colleges and universities in the U.S. who have completed at least two years of college.
 College students who work at the U.S. Space & Rocket Center (USSRC) as part of a co-op/internship program also serve as mentors.